se-edu/learningresources/contents/scala/Scala.md

 ### Mixed-In Trait
+In scala, types and behavior of objects are described by *classes* and *traits*.

+[*Traits*](https://docs.scala-lang.org/tour/traits.html) are used to share interfaces and fields between classes, which are similar to Java's interfaces.

-In Scala, class abstractions are extended by subclassing and by a flexible mixin-based composition mechanism to avoid the problems of multiple inheritance.
+Classes are extended by *subclassing* and a flexible *mixin-based* mechanism to avoid the problems of multiple inheritance.

+Classes cannot have *static members*.
+A singleton object with same name of the class can be used to achieve the same effect.
+A singleton object is basically a class that can have only one instance.

 Following is the piece of code to show the uniqueness of OOP in Scala:
 ```